bdlcm/d3-globe/README.md

-# Spinning globe with per Capita Electric Power Comsumption (in 2014 in kWh) markers using React and D3.js
+# Spinning globe with per Capita Electric Power Comsumption (in 2014 in kWh)  using React and D3.js